icclab/cyclops-billing/README.md

 ## Introduction
-Billing Micro Service as part of Cyclops framework is the final component before an invoice is generated.
-It interfaces with RC service to get a list of Charge Data Records for a user, similarly a list of SLA violations are got from the external SLA module to be combined to generate an invoice.
+Billing Micro Service as part of <a href="http://icclab.github.io/cyclops">Cyclops framework</a> is the final component before an invoice is generated.
+It interfaces with <a href="https://github.com/icclab/cyclops-rc">RC service</a> to get a list of Charge Data Records for a user, similarly a list of SLA violations are got from the external SLA module to be combined to generate an invoice.
 This is used to create bills.
 The billing service exposes different functionalities of invoice generation, tax & discount management through its REST APIs.

 ## Getting Started
 #### Process